 Clinton Housing Authority

-Clinton Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 29th, 2020, Clinton Housing Authority has 1 waiting lists that are open now or opening soon.
+Clinton Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of February 24th, 2021, Clinton Housing Authority has 1 waiting lists that are open now or opening soon.

 Clinton Housing Authority serves Clinton.